mempko/henhouse/README.md

 - [folly](https://github.com/facebook/folly)
 - [proxygen](https://github.com/facebook/proxygen)

-Go to henhouse project directory and run...
+Go to Henhouse project directory and run...

     mkdir build
     cmake ..
     make -j
     ./src/henhouse/henhouse

+#Query Interface

+Henhouse provides both a HTTP query service and a Graphite compatible input service.

+You can read about how to use these services [here](src/service/README.md)

 # Directories